ned2/slapdash/README.md

 * `index.py` Contains the URL routes and corresponding callback router, as well as the entries to be used for the nav bar, along with the corresponding callback for the nav bar.
-* `pages.py` Custom pages to link to routes go here.
 * `wsgi.py` Contains the Flask `application` attribute suitable for pointing WSGI servers at.
 * `settings.py` Configurable settings for the application.